juxt/astro-website/README.md

 | `yarn run build`   | Build your production site to `./dist/`      |
 | `yarn run preview` | Preview your build locally, before deploying |

-## Components

-After reading this section, you should be able to perform the most common updates to the site.
+After reading the following section, you should be able to perform the most common updates to the site.

-### Navbar
+## Navbar

-The Navbar can be found in `components/Navbar.astro`.
+The Navbar can be found in `src/components/Navbar.astro`.
 The links in the Navbar are driven by the `metadata` variable that is defined at the `page` level.
 For a page to appear in the Navbar, it needs a `navbar` key with optional `label` and `weight` attributes, the latter controls the position.
 An example follows: